Offline Transfer

 Nice-to-haves

-• Workarounds for older instances: Older versions of GitLab may be able to use this feature, but they may have to do more manual tasks.
-As with all changes to direct transfer, older versions should be considered.
+• Workarounds for older instances: Older versions of GitLab will not be supported, but workarounds may be possible.
+See Compatible GitLab versions for more details.
+As with all changes to direct transfer, older versions should be considered when possible.

 • Supporting an importer platform: This is not a requirement, but something that has been floated as an idea.
 Now that the importing side of direct transfer needs to support previously exported data, this is an opportunity to allow imports from any source, as long as the exported data fits a particular data schema.
 It would be ideal to open up this opportunity based on this proposal, but not a requirement the complexity is significantly increased compared to a simpler option.